-WDBA held \$384.5 million of tangible capital assets at the end of the second quarter of 2018-19, compared to \$287.9 million at the end of the prior year.
+WDBA held \$849.4 million of tangible capital assets at the end of the third quarter of 2018-19, compared to \$287.9 million at the end of the prior year.
 These consist primarily of costs incurred related to the Gordie Howe International Bridge project (Construction in Progress) and leased land in Canada and Michigan.

-In the second quarter, WDBA signed a master lease with Michigan for properties in Michigan's possession, as a result \$29.2 million was transferred from prepaid expenses to tangible capital assets.
+During the year, WDBA signed a master lease with Michigan for properties in Michigan's possession.
+This resulted in \$37.1 million being transferred from prepaid expenses to tangible capital assets.